bokeh/bokeh/sphinx/source/docs/user_guide/embed.rst

 .. note::
     You must provide the closing `</script>` tag.
 This is required by all browsers and the page will typically not render without it.
-You should also always include the `crossorigin="anonymous"` attribute in the script.
+You should also always include the `crossorigin="anonymous"` attribute on the script tag.

 If you would like to include `Subresource Integrity`_ hashes to your explicit script tags by setting the `integrity` attribute, the necessary hashes can be